VamsiMuraparthi/video-to-hinglish/README.md

 ## Usage

 1. Place the input video file in the project directory.
+(I have used "https://www.youtube.com/watch?v=OFvXuyITwBI" video for the entire Project)

 2. Open the `split_and_convert.ipynb` script and customize the parameters according to your needs (e.g., input video filename, duration of video segments).